 A further importance is that Stoke D'Abernon was from the beginning an "ecclesia propria", a church built on private land by a feudal lord.
+We also read somewhere, that there is a St. Michael connection here with one of its carvings, but sadly cannot retrace where we originally found this in our archival delving.

-St. Mary's, a partially 7th century church, whose external holy water stoup is a 15th century addition, is of great interest to my enquiry, together with the site of a timeworn well house further over towards Wisely.
+St.Mary's, a partially 7th century church, whose external holy water stoup is a 15th century addition, is of great interest to our enquiry, together with the site of a timeworn well house further over towards Wisely.

-In these parts, there are simply too many farms and \groves, (\with some rumoured of having had wiccan usage in early times) to list here.
+In these parts, there are simply too many farms and groves, (with some rumoured of having had wiccan usage in early times) to list here.